Publicising Go Tournaments

 To achieve steps two to four from the list above, you need only tell the tournament coordinator about your event.
 He will add it to the list of forthcoming tournaments, which is the master list of tournaments.
 The Newsletter gets its information from the web site, so there is no need to inform the Newsletter editor separately, but ensure a contact phone number is listed for players who are not online.

-To get the entry form for your tournament circulated to BGA members, you need to send a master copy to the newsletter editor (newsletter @ britgo.org) in time for the relevant issue.
+To get the entry form for your tournament circulated to our members, you need to send a master copy to the newsletter editor (newsletter @ britgo.org) in time for the relevant issue.
 Entry forms should be on one or two sides of A4.
-Send a copy on paper (to the address shown on the newsletter) or email a file (in, for example, Word (doc), rtf or PDF format).
+Send a copy by email (in rtf or PDF format).

-The other service covered by the tournament levy (a fee per head paid by all tournaments to the BGA) is use of the BGA’s tournament equipment.
+The other service covered by the tournament levy (a fee per head paid by all tournaments to us) is use of the our tournament equipment.
 You need to contact the tournament coordinator (tournament-coordinator at britgo.org) to arrange this.

 These days, a contact email address for your tournament is essential.
 In fact, nowadays, every tournament on the list does have an email contact.

-Providing a web page, hosted by yourself or by the BGA (see above), for your tournament is also a very good idea.
-Because as well as the BGA linking to it, you can also get local listing sites to point to it, and people can find it by web searching.
+Providing a web page, hosted by yourself or by us, for your tournament is also a very good idea.
+Because as well as us linking to it, you can also get local listing sites to point to it, and people can find it by web searching.
 Several events have had journalists find their event through their web page.

-The BGA will also announce your event to BGA members on Facebook by sending out an invitation a few months in advance.
+We will also announce your event to our members and others on Facebook and directly by sending out an invitation a few months in advance.

 You can promote go, and your local club, by getting a story about your tournament into the local media.
 The local press are always looking out for stories, especially with photographs.
 It is not hard to write a basic press release.
 The key elements are the phrases “Press Release: For Immediate Use” (or embargoed, but in any case you send it out a few days before the event); “Photo-call: (specific time and place)”, so they know when to turn up; a few paragraphs making up a half-written story about your event, which they can buff up; contact details for you, of which phone number is the most important.
 Fax this to the paper, marking it “for attention of” (name) if you have a contact there, otherwise “News-desk”.